Cancer Epidemiology Program Activities and Selected Scientific Reports

-The leaders of the Cancer Epidemiology Research Program at Norris Cotton Cancer Center are Carmen Marsit, PhD and Margaret Karagas, PhD.
+The leaders of the Cancer Epidemiology Research Program at Norris Cotton Cancer Center are Brock C. Christensen, PhD and Jennifer Anne Doherty, PhD.
 This research program, located at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire, is one of six foundational programs at Norris Cotton Cancer Center.

 This active research program has monthly meetings where they hear from other members about research findings and host outside speakers on their work related to themes in Cancer Epidemiology.
 They also sponsor the Cancer Epidemiology Seminar Series.
 Their program-sponsored Bladder Cancer Focus Group provides opportunities for members and others to discuss common interests in research of bladder cancer.
 Similarly, Christopher Amos, PhD, who is the Acting Deputy Director of Norris Cotton Cancer Center, has organized the Biostatistics Journal Club for discussions with a high level of specificity.
 Annually, the members of Cancer Epidemiology gather for a program retreat to discussion ongoing research and to strategize about larger multidisciplinary projects.